Legal Studies (M.A.)

 Transcripts & GPA

-- a 3.0 overall GPA or a 3.0 GPA in your last 60 hours of undergraduate course work (plus any completed graduate courses)
+- A 3.0 overall GPA or a 3.0 GPA in your last 60 hours of undergraduate course work (plus any completed graduate courses).
+Admission may be available for applicants who do not meet this requirement.
+See the Conditional Admission section below for details.

 Review important information about transcripts.
 Official transcripts, sent directly from your institution, will be required if admission is granted.